 - Meals to Go

 - Using Extra Swipes in the Evening

 - Kitchen Etiquette

 The Cronkhite Dining Room managed by Harvard University Dining Services (HUDS).
 You can view the full calendar and get additional information, including weekly menus and nutritional values by visiting the HUDS Cronkhite page.
-Or, view a PDF of the calendar.

 A ten-meal-per-week meal plan is mandatory for Cronkhite residents during the academic school year.
 Breakfast, lunch, and dinner are served Monday through Friday.
 The Cronkhite Dining Room is closed on weekends, holidays, winter and spring breaks, and January term.
 Hours of operation are:

 Breakfast: 7:30 AM—10:00 AM Lunch: 11:30 AM—2:15 PM Dinner: 5:00 PM—7:30 PM.
 During weeks with one holiday you will have eight swipes instead of ten; during Thanksgiving week you will have six swipes.
 View the full calendar.

 A five-meal-per-week meal plan is mandatory for Cronkhite residents in the summer.
 Dinner will be served from 6:00 PM—8:00 PM only.
 Meals to Go options will not be available in the summer.
 The Cronkhite Dining Room is closed on weekends and holidays in the summer.
 If there is a week with one holiday during the summer you will have four swipes instead of five.
 View the full calendar.

 The Cronkhite Dining Room offers daily vegetarian meals.
 Residents with specific food restrictions and/or food allergies should talk with the Dining Services Manager to arrange for the preparation of appropriate meals based on dietary needs.